partic2/PxpRpc/README.md

 Currently, pxprpc has been implemented on below platform

-rpc server on java (>=1.6)
+rpc server on Java (>=1.6)

-asynchronous rpc server on c
+asynchronous rpc server on C

-rpc server over tcp on c with libuv
+rpc server over tcp on C with libuv

-rpc server over tcp on c with tbox
+rpc server over tcp on C with tbox

-rpc server and client on python(>=3.8)
+rpc server and client on Python(>=3.8)

-rpc client on typescript(websocket)
+rpc server and client on Typescript(websocket)

 rpc server on C# (.net)